 The members of our corporate governance and nominating committee are Dr. Sato and Dr. Schenkein.
-Dr. Sato is the chair of our corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
+Dr. Sato is the chair of our corporate governance and nominating committee.
+Our corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
 Specifically, the corporate governance and nominating committee will: